nv-intl/nv-intl.github.io/_wiki/snr.md

 ---
-title: Signal-To-Noise Ratio
+title: Signal-To-Noise Ratio (SNR)
 ---

-The signal to noise ratio is a dimensionless value determined by dividing the perceived strength of the intensified image by the perceived noise.
+The signal-to-noise ratio (SNR) is a dimensionless value determined by dividing the perceived strength of the intensified image by the perceived noise.

 The image below gives a visual representation of a high- and low values of SNR.